RevEngin3r/PanahianSiteRipper/README.md

 Downloads every subject in this page 'http://panahian.ir/post/686' to 'dw' folder.

-You must have aria2c installed on Linux or aria2c.exe in you Path on Windows.
+You must have 'aria2c' installed on Linux or 'aria2c.exe' in your Path on Windows.

 requirements: